PPE & Sanitation Procedures

 Staff basic practices, training & support

 Our practitioners are the heart of our clinic, and are also the most likely to contract a viral illness from patients due to their extended contact in an enclosed space.
 Because of that we have created extensive documentation for practitioners to help guide them as they navigate our new clinical reality.
-We have done hands-on training, and will retrain / refresh frequently.
+We have done hands-on training, and retrain periodically.

 Practitioners are encouraged, above all, not to come to work if even slightly ill, and to follow commonsense hand and cough hygiene practices not just at work but elsewhere as well.
 There are stringent protocols regarding hand hygiene, PPE and behavior when practitioners are engaged in patient care.